-There are many ways in which parents can become involved with their child's education.
+There are many ways in which parents can become involved in their child's education.
 HISD values contributions that take place at home, at school and in the community.
 Reading to children at home and talking with them at family meals are as important as volunteering at school and serving on advisory committees.
 Many types of parental involvement are needed in a school-home-community partnership to ensure that all children succeed.
 Each Title I, Part A campus is responsible for creating meaningful ways for parents to be involved in their child's education.
 Parents are encouraged to participate in a variety of parental involvement activities such as the Read Houston Read program, the PTA/PTO/PAC groups and serve as a campus volunteer.
-The Parent Advisory Council (PAC) is a best practice that allows parents to be involved in an organized, ongoing and timely way in planning, reviewing and improving Title I, Part A programs.
 For the safety of all students, all volunteers are required to register through the Volunteers in Public Schools (VIPS) program.